UK manufacturing growth surges to 1 1/2-year high, trade deficit narrows

 LONDON British manufacturing grew in September at the fastest monthly pace since April 2014 and the trade deficit narrowed, according to figures that provided some hope a slowdown in the world's economy might not drag down Britain's.

-The data were released a day after the Bank of England highlighted risks from abroad as it signaled it was not about to raise interest rates anytime soon.
+The data were released a day after the Bank of England highlighted risks from abroad as it signalled it was not about to raise interest rates anytime soon.

 Manufacturing output rose 0.8 percent in September, compared with a 0.4 percent increase in August, the Office for National Statistics said on Friday.
 Economists polled by Reuters had expected only a 0.4 percent increase.